aakash-patidar/Digital-Music-Store-Analysis-using-SQL-and-Tableau/README.md

 - Beatbox Management team: A management team, a group of high-level associates hired by a owner to take on essential responsibilities within the business
 - Beatbox Analytics team: A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Beatbox’s business strategy

-**To address Beatbox's business objectives and gain valuable insights, the following questions will guide the analysis**
+**To address Beatbox's business objectives and gain valuable insights, the following questions will guide the analysis:**
 1. Who is the senior most employee based on job title
 2. Which countries have the most Invoices
 3. What are top 3 values of total invoice